huuanhhuynguyen/kalman_filters/README.md

 | RadarUKF | ![1](out/ukf_radar_1.png) | ![2](out/ukf_radar_2.png) | ![3](out/ukf_radar_3.png)|

 However, when I fuse Lidar UKF with Radar UKF using the fusion model above.
 The system fails and the estimation diverges.
-This problem is still unsolved.
+This problem is **still unsolved**.

 In my opinion, the reason is that UKF demands a more accurate model than EKF, while the current constant acceleration model is not sufficiently good (this is indicated